abdelhadihassancareer-cmd/Facebook-page-content-analysis/README.md

 * Identify content types that generate stronger audience engagement.
 * Analyze available audience characteristics.
 * Examine trends in reach, reactions, comments, shares, and other available metrics.
-* Present the results through clear and interactive Power BI dashboards.
+* Present the findings through clear and interactive Power BI dashboards.

 ## Tools Used

 * **Microsoft Power BI** – Data modeling, analysis, DAX measures, and visualization.
 * **Microsoft Excel** – Data preparation and organization.
-* **CSV / Excel** – Data storage and structured datasets.
+* **CSV / Excel** – Structured data preparation.

 ## Dataset

-The main dataset used for the content analysis is:
+The main dataset used for the analysis was organized into a structured table named:

 **`facebook content unified data`**

-The dataset was organized into a structured format suitable for analysis and visualization in Power BI.
+The data was prepared and structured to make it suitable for analysis and visualization in Power BI.

-It contains information about Facebook content and its performance, including available metrics related to reach, engagement, reactions, comments, shares, and other audience interactions.
+The analysis includes available metrics related to Facebook content performance and audience interaction, such as reactions, comments, shares, reach, and other engagement metrics.

 ## Analysis

-The Power BI report focuses on several areas:

 ### Content Performance